henriqueholtz/Aws-Struggle/Produtcs/Amazon CloudWatch.md

 CloudWatch cannot help in identifying the right AWS services to build solutions on AWS Cloud.

 It cannot provide the status of your AWS resources.

+Amazon CloudWatch cannot be used to block users from certain geographies.

+Exam Alert:

+It is useful to note the difference between CloudWatch Billing vs AWS Budgets:

+CloudWatch Billing Alarms: Sends an alarm when the actual cost exceeds a certain threshold.

+AWS Budgets: Sends an alarm when the actual cost exceeds the budgeted amount or even when the cost forecast exceeds the budgeted amount.